Ubikitina/machine-learning-projects/README.md

 You can find a complete copy of the license text in the `LICENSE` file in this repository.

-## Waring on Academic Integrity and Plagiarism
+## Warning on Academic Integrity and Plagiarism

 This repository and its contents are published for a dual purpose: